kpuputti/JSONCache/README.rst

 Licence
 -------

-JSONCache is Licenced under the MIT licence.
+JSONCache is licenced under the MIT licence.
 See LICENCE file for more information.

 Requirements